Adkimsm/AdonS/README.md

 > AdonS is inside core of Easier.

+> v4 is just at the beginning, it is working in progress

 ## Usage

 1. Click the [Link](https://github.com/Kysolva/AdonS/releases/latest) and download Installer of your computer.
 MacOS users please download `.dmg`, Windows users download `.exe`, Linux users download `.deb` or `.rpm`.